Hauteclere/.bash_theme/README.md

     - `sudo apt-get install --upgrade git`
     - `git config --global user.name "Your Name"`
     - `git config --global user.email "youremail@domain.com"`
     - Install Git for Windows (linked in the above page).
-You need to select the correct options here, but it's all the kind of stuff you'd expect.
+You need to select the correct options here, but it's all the kind of stuff you'd expect. **Recommend doing this as admin!**
-    - Link your Linux Git instance to the Windows GCM: `git config --global credential.helper "/mnt/c/Program\ Files/Git/mingw64/bin/git-credential-manager.exe"`
+    - Link your Linux Git instance to the Windows GCM.
+The path may depend on what version of Git you have and whether or not you installed it as Admin.
+For instance, I am a doofus and failed to install Git as admin, so mine ended up here: `git config --global credential.helper "/mnt/c/Users/lavers/Appdata/Local/Programs/Git/mingw64/bin/git-credential-manager.exe"`
 12. Clone down this repo!
 13. Add the following line to the end of your `.bashrc`: `eval "$(oh-my-posh init bash --config ~/.bash_theme/bash_theme.json)"`
 14. Reload your profile: `exec bash`